Tonyvitamin/Compiler_Project_Symbol_table/README.md

 In this project, we have to implement a compiler for a language called Mini pascal.
 Mini Pascal is a simplified version of Pascal

-Project-3-symbol-table-00Readme.txt is the detail for this homewo
+Project-3-symbol-table-00Readme.txt is the detail for this homework